wuhk76/PingPong/README.md

 File Send: “:fs” {/path/to/file}

 	This is an experimental feature that sends a file to the receiving computer.
-Due to limitations of WiFi packets, it can only send files of a certian size.
-The maximum possiable size is around 2.2-2.3 kb, but it can be much smaller due to certain encodings.
+Due to limitations of WiFi packets, it can only send files of a certain size.
+The maximum possible size is around 2.2-2.3 kb, but it can be much smaller due to certain encodings.

 Quit: “^C” or “:q”